corda/corda-docs/content/en/docs/cenm/1.3/config-network-map-parameters.md

 * **newPKIOnly**:
-*(Optional - defaults to false)* A boolean that determines whether node info publishing should be rejected for all nodes running an outdated version of Corda that does not support the new PKI (arbitrary length certificate chains).
+*(Optional - defaults to false)* A boolean parameter that determines whether node info publishing should be rejected for all nodes running an outdated version of Corda that does not support the new PKI structure (arbitrary length certificate chains).

 * **adminListener**:
   To use the RPC API in the Identity Manager Service, you must define a configuration property called `adminListener`.